How Can I Help?

 The Russian invasion has resulted in millions of refugees fleeing Ukraine.
 There are 4 possible ways for refugees from Ukraine to enter Scotland:

-Massive Outpouring of Love (MOOL) volunteers are arranging transportation of donations, currently stored in a Council provided depot to be shipped abroad.
+Massive Outpouring of Love (MOOL) volunteers regularly arrange transportation of donations to be shipped abroad.

 MOOL's website with details about what donations are required can be found at: www.mool.scot/donate